 Originally posted on the Edunautics blog I recently returned from the first ever Online Education Symposium for Independent Schools (OESES) conference in Southern California.
 Overall a pretty good conference, and on a topic that all schools need to be looking at seriously as they plan for the future.
 While I am interested in the topic … Continue reading

 Socrates was wrong?
-I don’t believe that necessarily, but read on and you’ll see why I wrote it (on top of shooting for a subject line controversial enough to increase the open rate of my post I attended a workshop this summer at the Right Question Institute in Boston.
-We spent two days working hands-on … Continue reading
+I don’t believe that necessarily, but read on and you’ll see why I wrote it (on top of shooting for a subject line controversial enough to increase the open rate of my post 🙂 I attended a workshop this summer at the Right Question Institute in Boston.
+We spent two days working … Continue reading

 It was posited to me recently that an internal professional development system for teachers designed to foster discussion about teaching and learning fits within the “teaching-as-intellectual-pursuit” model (“science” for short here), as opposed to the “teaching as art” model.
 To this person’s credit, this suggestion was more a musing than a statement of fact, but … Continue reading